maurges/every-rust-gui-library/notes.md

 From ehhh to nyehhh.

 Hah, the layouting is similar to KAS: you describe the element's flow and then you put all children inside it.
-Actually what I didn't y back then about KAS is that nesting flows for one widgets is a neat idea that is really easy to keep in your head.
+Actually what I didn't say back then about KAS is that nesting flows for one widgets is a neat idea that is really easy to keep in your head.
 That's one thing they did right.
 Here you would need to nest widgets like qml, but you can still only operate on flows it seems.

 Main event handling loop, ok.
 Can this be widget-local, or is this elm